Jon-Webb-79/csalt/docs/doxygen/sphinx_docs/Error.rst

 This error handling model provides a protable alternative to ``errno`` which is not portable, nor defined in any standard.

-1. Invoke an operation on a csalt object.
-2. Retrieve the most recent error condition from that object.
-3. Convert the error to a human-readable message for logs or diagnostics.

-By convention, ``NO_ERROR`` is ``0`` and all error conditions are **negative** values.
-This avoids collisions with valid sizes/indices and allows simple checks like ``if (err < 0)`` to detect failures.

 Approach
 ========